johncjejen/johncjejen/README.md

-Hi, I'm John Jejen, a passionate software developer from Colombia.
+Hi, I'm John Jejen, a passionate software developer from Colombia, living in Canada.
 I am a developer who is passionate about coding, I enjoy programming, and every new project is a challenge for me.

 Languages: